cabal-club/cable/readme.md

 (upcoming: info about request lifetimes)

+## Time to Live (TTL)
+This field, set on requests, controls *how many more times* a request may be forwarded to other peers.
+A client wishing a request not be forward beyond its initial destination peer would set `ttl = 0` to signal this.

+When an incoming request has a `ttl > 0`, a peer can choose to forward a request along to other peers, and then forward the responses back to the peer that made the request.
+Each peer performing this action should decrement the `ttl` by one.
+A request with `ttl == 0` should not be forwarded.

+The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.

 ## User
 A pair of ED25519 keys (public and private) is all that is needed to constitute a "user".